cdmandrews/cdmandrews.github.io/digitalrhetoric/week-11-notes.md

 - re: hypertext [Baehr, C., & Lang, S. M. (2012).
 Hypertext Theory: Rethinking and Reformulating What We Know, Web 2.0.
 Journal of Technical Writing and Communication, 42(1), 39–56.](https://journals.sagepub.com/doi/pdf/10.2190/TW.42.1.d)
 - and also [Baehr, C., & Lang, S. M. (2019).
 Hypertext Theory: Theoretical Foundations for Technical Communication in the 21st Century.
 Technical Communication, 66(1), 93-104.](https://www.ingentaconnect.com/contentone/stc/tc/2019/00000066/00000001/art00007)
 - perversity and hypertext [Johnson-Eilola, Johndan.
 (2012).
 Polymorphous Perversity in Texts.
 Kairos: A Journal of Rhetoric, Technology, and Pedagogy, 16(3).](http://kairos.technorhetoric.net/16.3/topoi/johnson-eilola/index.html)
+- Berthoff (1988): allatonceness:
+> "In composing, everything happens at once—or it doesn’t happen at all.
+We make new meanings by means of old ones; we discover what we want to say as we say it and tell ourselves what it is that we are saying; we continually identify relationships and how relationships relate to one another.
+And all the thinking and languaging is going on as we are trying to construct sentences and paragraphs.
+(1988, p.
+61)"
+> "the idea that for meaning to occur we must "speak and seek for meaning at one and the same time," a process that simultaneously involves "naming, inferring, referring, recognizing, remembering, marking time, wondering, wandering, envisaging, matching, discarding, checking, inventing"(Berthoff qtd in Fleckenstein's Embodied Literacies, p.
+68)

 ## Digital rhetoric: Theory ketchup